 Trains to the south of Gemas will now be operated by Shuttle Trains to JB Sentral.

 You can travel by ETS electric trains from Gemas train station to popular destinations along the west coast of Malaysia such as Kuala Lumpur, Ipoh, Butterworth Penang, Langkawi Island (via Alor Setar or Arau) or all the way up to the border station with Thailand, Padang Besar.

-Please see the following pages for ETS Trains :
+Please see the following pages for ETS Trains to specific destinations :

 Other popular destinations :

 The famous scenic Jungle Line travels through the ancient forests of the centre of Peninsular Malaysia over to the east coast at Tumpat where the line ends.

 This is the line to use if you want to travel to the Taman Negara National Park or up to Kota Bharu.

 You can also connect by bus or taxi to the border with Thailand, where the Thai Railways Railway Line to Hat Yai and Bangkok begins at Sungai Kolok.

 You can telephone the KTM Gemas contact number on :

 Or telephone the main KTMB call centre on 1-300-88-5862